WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 2. Maintain personalization details, such as a list of keywords associated with each user.
 3. Provide a search feature for articles.
 (Phrase search is not required; simple keyword search is sufficient, e.g., "science," "Elon Musk," "crypto," "technology," "business," etc.)
 4. Track when a user clicks to view the full news article, marking it as an indication of their interest.
-5. Use NLP techniques, such as [keyBERT](https://github.com/MaartenGr/KeyBERT#keybert), to extract keywords from articles.
+5. Use a python library [keyBERT](https://github.com/MaartenGr/KeyBERT#keybert), to extract keywords from articles.
-6. Store the extracted keywords in a datastore or cache (e.g., Redis) and associate them with the user's profile.
+6. Store the extracted keywords in a database or cache (e.g., Redis) and associate them with the user's profile.
 7. Continuously update the user's interest profile based on their article click history.
 8. Use the stored keywords to filter or rank future news articles based on the user's interests.